sh1boot/sh1boot.github.io/drafts/zsh-and-tmux-config.md

-I'm not generally into console bling, but I found that having all the separators be rectangular character cell edges made things harder to read than if I used different shapes.
+I'm not generally into console bling, but I found that having all the separators be rectangular character cell edges made things harder to read than if I used [different shapes][box-drawing characters].
 Even if the results aren't all that pretty I still find it easier to read.

 What I've done here is put some triangles on the edges of the tabs matching the background colour of the tab, to turn them from rectangles